wangzhen2022/EBPFI/README.md

 We summarize the major setup instructions as follows:

-Pending the review, we will publish the experimental data soon.
+After the review, we will publish the experimental data soon.